There are no products to display

 These reports are a reflection of your website at the time the assessment was carried out, and don't reflect changes made since the review period.

-The 2018 Web Audit Snapshot Survey is now open.
+The 2018 Web Audit Snapshot Survey is now closed.
 Find out more here.

 The top performing websites in our 2017 web audit were: